Skip to content

 • Review your tax savings — The summary shows your total deductions, estimated tax savings, and the effective discount you are getting on business expenses.
 This is money that stays in your pocket instead of going to the IRS.

-The IRS allows you to deduct "ordinary and necessary" business expenses.
-For content creators, this covers a surprisingly wide range of spending.
-The key is that the expense must be directly related to or necessary for your content creation business.
-Here are the categories most creators overlook:
+The IRS allows you to deduct "ordinary and necessary" business expenses — and for content creators, that covers more than most people realize.
+The key is that the expense must relate directly to your business.
+Here's what most creators miss:

 • Equipment and technology: Cameras, phones, computers, lighting, tripods — any equipment you use to create content is deductible.
 Expensive items over $2,500 may need to be depreciated over several years rather than deducted all at once, but Section 179 allows many creators to deduct the full amount in year one.